-The Foreign Service has had its share of cinematic coverage from the Golden Age of Hollywood on the big screen, to today's digital streaming services for your home theater.
-Unfortunately, we diplomats are usually portrayed as cocktail-sipping elitists, bumbling bureaucrats or wanna-be James Bond-types.
-But if you dig deep, there are a few gems here.
+From the Golden Age of Hollywood to today's digital streaming services, the Foreign Service has made regular appearances in pop culture.
+Unfortunately, we diplomats are usually pwortrayed as cocktail-sipping elitists, bumbling bureaucrats, or James Bond wannabes.
+But if you dig deep, you can find a few gems.

 This compilation includes films and television shows portraying the Foreign Service, the U.S. State Department, or diplomats in general.
 Most of the films on this list portray the U.S. Foreign Service, but some titles also cover the life and work of British, Canadian and other members of the international diplomatic community.
 Most of the synopsis and movie posters below are from IMDB.com.
 Each synopsis is followed by an appropriate reference.
 Where none exists, the description was written by Mr. Crab.
 If we missed any titles, please share!
 So with no further ado, we present:

-The Two Crabs' Ultimate Compendium of Foreign Service on Screen
+The Two Crabs' Ultimate Compendium of Foreign Service Flix

 In chronological order by release date:

 1939 - 1959

 Espionage Agent (1939): When Barry Corvall discovers that his new bride is a possible enemy agent, he resigns from the diplomatic service to go undercover to route out an espionage ring planning to destroy American industrial capability.
 (IMDB)